-The MID Analysis is a complex tool, and, although the Interpretive Manual is extensively explanatory, it can take time and practice to learn the nuances and levels of interpretation possible in using the MID.
+The MID Analysis is a complex tool, and, although both the MID webinars and Interpretive Manual are extensively explanatory, it still takes time and experience to learn the nuances and levels of interpretation possible in using the MID.

-Two of the authors of the MID Interpretive Manual, 3rd Edition, offer reasonably priced consultation on the intricacies of using the MID Analysis, as well as interpreting and integrating into clinical practice the results you’ll find in The MID Report, The Extended MID Report, and the MID Line/Bar Graphs.
+Two of the authors of the MID Interpretive Manual, 2nd through 4th Editions, offer reasonably priced consultation on the intricacies of using the MID Analysis, as well as interpreting and integrating into clinical practice the results you’ll find in The MID Report, The Extended MID Report, and the MID Line/Bar Graphs.
 See below for background information for each of them before deciding whom to contact.

 Jennifer Madere is a Licensed Professional Counselor Supervisor in private practice, and founding partner of Intuitus Group Counseling Clinic, PLLC & Independent Professionals in Cedar Park, Texas.